LuckyYeti67/Aether-card-game/cards.md

 - **Description**:
   - **Ability 1**: 2 AP: Draw a card
   - **Ability 2**: 2 AP: Charge a card
-  - **Ability 3**: HP 4, Expel 2: Target one of your monsters, it gains +1000 Attack and +500 Defence till the end of your turn
+  - **Ability 3**: HP 4, Expel 2: Target one of your monsters, it gains +2000 Attack and +2000 Defence till the end of your Opponent's turn
 - **Keywords**: Draw, Charge, Expel, +Attack, +Defence

 ---